-On this fun, 20-day adventure, you'll enjoy 16 guided tours and seven Cultural Discoveries, as well as experiencing two of the world's most notable UNESCO World Heritage Sites: the Great Barrier Reef and the Sydney Opera House.
-Experience the unique personalities of sophisticated Sydney, multi-faceted Melbourne and alluring Auckland, as well as the snowcapped heights and adventurous spirit of Queenstown, the Elysian beauty of Milford Sound, the fascinating cultures of the Aboriginal and Maori peoples, and so much more.
+Join this fun, 20-day land tour adventure with Vantage travel and enjoy 16 guided tours and 7 Cultural Discoveries plus explore two of the world's most notable UNESCO World Heritage Sites: the Great Barrier Reef and the Sydney Opera House.
+Experience the unique personalities of sophisticated Sydney, multifaceted Melbourne and alluring Auckland, as well as the snowcapped heights and adventurous spirit of Queenstown, the Elysian beauty of Milford Sound, the fascinating cultures of the Aboriginal and Maori peoples, and so much more.

 Depart home for Melbourne, Australia.